six-two/mkdocs-placeholder-plugin/README.md

 ### HEAD

+- Improved placeholder input tables:

+    - Can now specify which columns to use (and their order)
+    - Only show apply values column, if at least one column contains input elements

 ### Version 0.2.1

 - Add option to reload the page if a checkbox/dropdown is changed or a text field is changed and `Enter` is pressed (to immediately show the new values).